 Offers of Admission

-Confirming Your Offer of Admission
+Accepting Your Offer of Admission

 We send Conditional Offers of Admission to applicants who are currently enrolled in prerequisite programs or courses with a completion date prior to the start of Centennial classes.
 Conditional offers are given “on the condition” that we receive documents showing completion of all outstanding conditions before our classes begin.
 If your conditions are not met, we will withdraw the offer.
 Your outstanding conditions for each program are listed in your offer letter.

 We send an Alternate Offer of Admission if you do not meet the admission requirements for your chosen program and we have an upgrading option available, or when a program is full and we have a related program that may be of interest to you.
-If you receive and confirm an alternate offer and later qualify for your original program, or if a spot becomes available in your original program, you will have an opportunity to change your confirmation.
+If you receive and accept an alternate offer and later qualify for your original program, or if a spot becomes available in your original program, you will have an opportunity to change your confirmation.

 For some programs, Centennial receives many more qualified applicants than seats available in the program.
 For these programs, meeting minimum admission requirements does not guarantee a seat in the program.
 Furthermore, these programs often have additional selection requirements.
 The Admissions Office reserves the right to add or delete from this list based on applicant demand, program changes, etc. Below is a list of our competitive programs: